-The sliding canopy frame of is made of welded steel tubing and moves on nylon rollers and slide blocks.
+The sliding canopy frame of is made of welded steel tubing and moves on nylon rollers and a slide block.
 The canopy is trimmed and attached to the steel tube frame with blind rivets and machine screws.
 Aluminum skirts are used to fair the bottom and rear of the canopy to the fuselage.